-- Open Search > Type Check For Updates.
+- Open Search and type “Check For Updates”.

 Enable Game Mode